-- Take a keen part in all lessons and tutorials.
+- Take a keen part in all the lessons and tutorials

-- Raise any concerns to the organisers as soon as possible.
+- Raise any concerns to the Administrators as soon as possible

-When appearing online, all students must be dressed in accordance with the rules of the sharia and maintain a smart and respectful appearance.
+When appearing online, all students must be dressed in accordance with sharia rulings.

 During the course, we may take photographs and videos.
-We may occasionally use these images and video footage on our website and other social media platforms to promote the course.
+We may occasionally use the images and video footage on our website and other social media platforms for promotion purposes.

-In the event that a student does not comply with these terms and conditions and the policies of Hawza Online, and has been given sufficient time and opportunity to comply, Hawza Online reserves the right to terminate the student’s attendance on the course without refund of fees.
-In such a case, Hawza Online also reserves the right to not accept the student on future courses.
+In the event that a student does not comply with the terms, conditions, and policies of Hawza Online, and has been given sufficient time and opportunity to comply, Hawza Online reserves the right to terminate the student’s attendance on the course without refunding the fees.
+Furthermore, Hawza Online reserves the right to not accept the student on future courses.